test-optional colleges

 Before the COVID-19 pandemic, certain schools had already become test-optional colleges.
 This means that they had eliminated SAT requirements and ACT requirements from their overall college application requirements.

-However, when the pandemic hit, many schools had to change their college application requirements to accommodate.
+However, when the pandemic hit, many schools had to change their college application requirements because students couldn’t take the SAT or ACT.
 This meant that many colleges and universities altered their college admissions requirements, removing the need for SAT and ACT scores.

 In the wake of the pandemic, many students could no longer safely take standardized tests.
 Testing centers were shut down, and the College Board could not support a testing model that would take place inside the home.
 This meant that many schools waived their SAT requirements and ACT requirements in order to ensure that their university admissions policies remained accessible during isolation.

-While testing centers have now reopened, conversations around test-optional colleges have continued.
+While testing centers have since reopened, conversations around test-optional colleges have continued.
 Many admissions offices question the value of including SAT and ACT scores within their college application requirements.

 Studies have repeatedly shown that test scores often do not adequately reflect intelligence or achievement.
 Instead, they tend to be biased toward students who come from wealthier or more privileged backgrounds.